plamarque/sphinx-poc/docs/TaskManagement/Introduction.rst

 Task management overview
 ================================

-To use your BRAND\_TASK\_MANAGEMENT application effectively, there are some terms that you should be aware of:
+To use your Tasks management application effectively, there are some terms that you should be aware of:

 -  **Projects**: Containers of tasks.